🎉New feature launched

 We help African businesses get paid by anyone, anywhere in the world—while giving them the tools to collect payments, access loans, and manage daily operations through a complete business banking solution.

-Webhook
+9thSwift Webhook Documentation

 Introduction

-Webhook Endpoints
+Webhook URL

-app.post('/mywebhookurl', function(req, res) {
+app.post("/my/webhook/url", function(req, res) {

 // Retrieve the request's body